Online Only :

 Nightmaze

-A new live-performance version of Nightmaze, created in collaboration with composer Sebastian Currier and projection artist Sage Carter, was performed live in Philadelphia by the Network for New Music, and in New York City by Mosaic (both 2005).
+A live-performance version of Nightmaze, created in collaboration with composer Sebastian Currier and projection artist Sage Carter, was performed live in Philadelphia by the Network for New Music (2005), in New York City by Mosaic (2005), in Chicago by the Fulcrum Point New Music Project (2008), and, most recently, in New York City at the Julliard School's Music Technology Center at Lincoln Center (2011).

 "...a highway road trip that goes places Thelma and Louise never imagined."